 Martin Beckstein is Senior Researcher and Lecturer at the University of Zurich, Switzerland.
 His publications include The Politics of Economic Life (Routledge, 2015) and ‘Political Conservation, or How to Prevent Institutional Decay’ (2019).

 Ralph Weber is Professor of European Global Studies at the University of Basel, Switzerland.
-He teaches the global history of political thought and has a specialization on Chinese political philosophy.
+He teaches the global

 "Beckstein and Weber have assembled an array of vital and interesting approaches to interpreting texts in the history of political thought.
 Students and practitioners alike will find this text to be a valuable resource for understanding the substance and utility of interpretive methods.
 Works from various historical eras, reflecting an array of issues and contexts, are presented, giving readers expansive insight into the applicability of these methods."